 How to Choose: A Quick Decision Framework

-If you're a solo travel advisor handling straightforward bookings, TravelJoy or Capsule will serve you well.
+If you're a solo travel advisor handling straightforward bookings, TravelJoy, Travefy, or Capsule will serve you well.

 If you're a growing agency (5-15 members) building tailor-made trips with multi-supplier coordination, Ezus is the most complete option, combining CRM, production, and financial tools in one platform.